LiskHQ/lisk-token-claim/documentation/Taking_Snapshot.md

 ## Merkle Trees

-There are 2 planned Merkle Tree for Lisk:
+There are 2 planned Merkle Trees for Lisk:

 1. **Lisk Token Migration** - The main Merkle Tree to let users migrate their LSK Token from Lisk L1 to LSK L2 Network (L2 Chain).
 2. **Migration Airdrop** - A Merkle Tree that rewards LSK holders for migrating from Lisk L1 to Lisk L2